A Shout Out to Businesses and Organizations Who Plan to Design or Re-design Their Website

 Before getting started, let’s review why you want to re-design your website.
 If it’s just because you or your friends feel bored with the current setting, it’s better to spend money elsewhere.
 If that boredom spreads to your visitors, your website needs a makeover.
 Most often, appearance is not a big problem if your site is well updated and easy to navigate.
-For storefront businesses, customers might stop dropping by if parking is a problem or they can shop an easier way.
+For storefront businesses, customers might stop dropping by if parking is a problem or it’s not easier to shop.
 The same thing happens when your website is not flexible enough.
 An example would be if clients can’t access your website from devices other than their PC.
 We are certain that designing or re-designing your site to be responsive and mobile friendly is an obvious path for your future success.
 Why?

 Over the last decade, the way people shop has changed drastically.
 People no longer have time to wander through store after store for a simple purchase.
 What they do instead is pick up their phone, check several top search results on Google and make a call.